nicolasizraelski/modakChallenge/README.md

 The app supports push notifications through Firebase Cloud Messaging (FCM).
 Please note:

 - Push notifications are currently only working on Android
-- iOS push notifications require an Apple Developer account and additional configuration
+- iOS push notifications require an Apple Developer account and additional configuration.
+App shows an error to the user when trying to purchase an item from an iOS device.
 - ⚠️ **Important**: Due to server cold boot, the first notification you send might not show up immediately.
 Please wait 1-2 minutes after starting the app before testing purchases.
 After this initial period, push notifications will arrive almost instantly when buying items.

 ### Testing Push Notifications